pagkly/Zed/Investopedia3/Public-Private Partnerships Definition.md

 Public-private partnerships also create risks from the general public's and taxpayers' point of view.
 Private operators' partnership with the government may insulate them from accountability to the users of the public service for cutting too many corners, providing substandard service, or even violating peoples' civil or Constitutional rights.
 At the same time, the private partner may enjoy a position to raise tolls, rates, and fees for captive consumers who may be compelled by law or geographic natural monopoly to pay for their services.

-Lastly, as with any situation where ownership and decision rights are separated, public-private partnerships can create complex [principal-agent problems](https://www.investopedia.com/terms/p/principal-agent-problem.asp).
-This may facilitate corrupt dealings, pay-offs to political cronies, and general [rent seeking](https://www.investopedia.com/terms/r/rentseeking.asp) activity by attenuating the link between the private parties who make important decisions over a project, from which they stand to benefit, and accountability to the taxpayers who foot at least part of the bill and who may be left holding the bag in terms of ultimate liability for the project's outcome.
+Lastly, as with any situation where ownership and decision rights are separated, public-private partnerships can create complex [[principal-agent problems]](https://www.investopedia.com/terms/p/principal-agent-problem.asp).
+This may facilitate corrupt dealings, pay-offs to political cronies, and general [[rent seeking]](https://www.investopedia.com/terms/r/rentseeking.asp) activity by attenuating the link between the private parties who make important decisions over a project, from which they stand to benefit, and accountability to the taxpayers who foot at least part of the bill and who may be left holding the bag in terms of ultimate liability for the project's outcome.

 ## Public-Private Partnership Examples